Energy policy of China: National Action Plan on Climate Change

 China has been taking action on climate change for some years, with the publication on June 4, 2007, of China's first National Action Plan on Climate Change, and in that year China became the first developing country to publish a national strategy addressing global warming.
 The plan did not include targets for carbon dioxide emission reductions, but it has been estimated that, if fully implemented, China's annual emissions of greenhouse gases would be reduced by 1.5 billion tons of carbon dioxide equivalent by 2010.
 Other commentators, however, put the figure at 0.950 billion metric tons.

 The publication of the strategy was officially announced during a meeting of the State Council, which called on governments and all sectors of the economy to implement the plan, and for the launch of a public environmental protection awareness campaign.

 The National Action Plan includes increasing the proportion of electricity generation from renewable energy sources and from nuclear power, increasing the efficiency of coal-fired power stations, the use of cogeneration, and the development of coal-bed and coal-mine methane.

-In addition, the one child policy in China has successfully slowed down the population increase, preventing 300 million births, the equivalent of 1.3 billion tons of CO_{2} emissions based on average world per capita emissions of 4.2 tons at 2005 level.
+In 2007 China stated that the (now reversed) one-child policy prevented 300 million births, saving 1.3 billion tons of CO_{2} emissions based on average world per capita emissions of 4.2 tons at 2005 level.

+11th Five-Year Plan

+Beginning with the 11th, each of China's five year plans have sought to move China away from energy-intensive manufacturing and into high-value sectors and have highlighted the importance of low-carbon technology as a strategic emerging industry, particularly in the areas of wind and solar power.
+The plan set a national energy intensity target. of a 20% reduction.
+It was identified as a "binding target" and focused on throughout the Plan's implementation.Policymakers viewed emissions reductions and energy conservation as the highest priority environmental matters under the 11th Five-Year Plan.